-- 12.6.14 The prediction of air quality effects associated with the changes in traffic flow characteristics on the local road network will be undertaken using ADMS-Roads, a version of the Atmospheric Dispersion Modelling System, which is a model representing dispersion of pollutants from industrial and road traffic sources.
+and deposited dust through a risk-based assessment procedure, using the well-established source-pathway-receptor approach (suspended particulate matter refers to particles with a mean aerodynamic diameter less than 10 μm, also known as the PM10 fraction).
+The dust risk categories for demolition, earthworks, construction and trackout will be used to define the appropriate site-specific mitigation measures based on those described in the IAQM dust on the local road network will be undertaken using ADMS-Roads, a version of the Atmospheric Dispersion Modelling System, which is a model representing dispersion of pollutants from industrial and road traffic sources.
 This is a formally validated model, developed in the UK by Cambridge Environmental Research Consultants Ltd and widely used in the UK and internationally for regulatory purposes.
-The UK Air Quality Strategy identifies the pollutants associated with road traffic emissions and local air quality as NO_X, PM10, carbon monoxide (CO), 1, 3-butadiene and benzene. - 12.6.15 Emissions of total NO_X from motor vehicle exhausts comprise nitric oxide (NO) and nitrogen dioxide (NO2).
+The UK Air Quality Strategy identifies the pollutants associated with road traffic emissions and local air quality as NOX, PM10, carbon monoxide dioxide (NO2).
 NO oxidises in the atmosphere to form NO2.
-Emissions of total NO_X from combustion sources comprise NO and NO2.
-The NO oxidises in the atmosphere to form NO2. - 12.6.16 Currently, AQMAs designated in the UK attributable to road traffic emissions are associated with high concentrations of NO2 and PM10.
+Emissions of total NOx from with high concentrations of NO2 and PM10.
 This assessment will focus on potential changes in NO2 and PM10 concentrations associated with construction traffic generated by Hornsea Three.
-The impact from fine particulate matter, known as PM{2.5} (a subset of PM10) concentrations will also be considered.
+The impact from fine particulate matter, known as PM2.5 (a subset of PM10)

-- 12.6.17 There is potential for a range of air quality impacts which may occur as a result of the construction, operation and maintenance, and decommissioning phases of Hornsea Three.
-The impacts which have been scoped into the Hornsea Three assessment are outlined in Table 12.13 below, together with a description of any additional data collection and/or supporting analyses (e.g. modelling) that will be required to enable a full assessment of the impacts. - 12.6.18 Based on the available baseline air quality information and the project description outlined in Chapter 3: Project Description, a number of impacts are proposed to be scoped out of the assessment for air quality and health.
+construction, operation and maintenance, and decommissioning phases of Hornsea Three.
+The impacts which have been scoped into the Hornsea Three assessment are outlined in Table 12.13 below, together with a description of any additional data collection and/or supporting analyses (e.g. modelling) that will be required to enable a full assessment of the

+Chapter 3: Project Description, a number of impacts are proposed to be scoped out of the assessment for air quality and health.
 These impacts are outlined, together with a justification for screening them out in Table 12.14.
 In particular, although this scoping chapter is titled 'Air Quality and Health', it is proposed that impacts on health due to EMF are scoped out of the assessment.
 Overall, no measurable impact on health due to EMF exposure from the Hornsea Three is anticipated.
-It is therefore proposed that the Hornsea Three Environmental Statement chapter would be focussed on the impacts on air quality, and as such, would be titled 'Air Quality'.
+It is therefore proposed that the Hornsea Three Environmental Statement chapter would be focussed on the impacts on air quality, and as such, would be titled 'Air